Rocket-Rescue-Node/rescue-ui/docs/src/how-to-connect/solo.md

 Prysm
 - Edit `prysm.yml` or `prysm-vc-only.yml` depending on whether eth-docker runs your Consensus Client or not.
-- In the `validator` service `entrypoint` list, update or add the folling flags:
+- In the `validator` service `entrypoint` list, update or add the following flags:

 ```
 - --beacon-rpc-provider